Hanabi-Live/hanabi-live/docs/VARIANTS.md

 ### White

-* A white suit is added.
+* One of the suits is replaced with a white suit.
 * No color clues "touch" the white suit.
 (It is a colorless suit.)

 ### Black

-* A black suit is added.
+* One of the suits is replaced with a black suit.
 * It works similar to the other suits in that you can clue black cards with black clues.
 * There is only one of each black card in the deck, which means that every black card is "critical".

 ### Rainbow

-* A rainbow suit is added.
+* One of the suits is replaced with a rainbow suit.
 * All color clues will "touch" the rainbow suit.

 ### Dark Rainbow

+* One of the suits is replaced with a dark rainbow suit.
+* All color clues will "touch" the dark rainbow suit.
-* A dark rainbow suit is the same as a rainbow suit, except that there is only one of each card in the deck.
-This means that every dark rainbow card is "critical".
+* There is only one of each dark rainbow card in the deck, which means that every dark rainbow card is "critical".

 ### Color Blind